sittercity/majordomo-worker-go/README.md

 Right now tests are a little unoptimized.
 Tests could take up to 20 seconds due to various heartbeating and reconnection settings.
 This is a target area for improvement.

+We also are not at 100% coverage.
+PRs welcome!

 ```sh
 make test
 ```

 ## Contributing

-We require 100% test coverage.
-Any PRs that do not follow 100% test coverage will be rejected.

 Simply open a PR on your own fork to add the functionality you desire.
 As long as you have new tests to cover your new work then we'll be happy!